How to Run a Weekly Business Review: The 90-Minute System That Prevents 80% of Business Fires

 Choose your review day and time:

-Create review template (structure prevents skipping):
+Create a review template (structure prevents skipping):

 Template structure: